 Value analysis is a relatively new approach to managerial decision-making.
-It includes a set of techniques to identify unnecessary items or costs in a product or service in order to eliminate them without decreasing its quality and serviceability.
+It includes a set of techniques to identify unnecessary items or costs in a product or service in order to eliminate them without decreasing their quality and serviceability.
 It is a systematic approach that relies on the evaluation of techniques and tools in the various areas of concern by focusing on analyzing the ways of performance improvement so that the value of a product or service can be improved.
 Value analysis (also known as Value Engineering or Methodology) aims at achieving the maximum possible value for a given cost through a continuous process of planned actions.
-In this article, we will provide the definition of Value Analysis (Value Engineering, Methodology) and discuss the techniques and advantages of it.
+Now, let’s review the definition of Value Analysis (Value Engineering, Methodology) and talk about the techniques and advantages of it.

-The starting point of value definition is the gathering of information.
-Before to perform the value analysis, you should know the scope of the project, product or service well.
-Then think about the value of the review from each stakeholder’s point of view.
+Collecting information is the starting point of value analysis.
+Before performing the value analysis, you should know the scope of the project, product, or service well.
+Then think about what the value is from each stakeholder’s perspective.
 Asking some questions will be helpful to determine their needs.

 - What are the utilities or services to be provided by the product in order to achieve the objectives?